kabbo1031/js-sortable-table/README.md

-# js-sortable-table
+# JS Sortable Table

-Sortable table using JavaScript
+A sortable table built using JavaScript.

+This project demonstrates table sorting logic and DOM manipulation.